 Getting to Santorini Without Stopping in Athens

-Up until this point, I’ve kind of assumed that the main reason you are getting from Athens to Santorini is that you’ve already been hanging out in Athens as part of a wider Greek itinerary.
+Up until this point, this article has assumed that the main reason you are getting from Athens to Santorini is that you’ve already been hanging out in Athens as part of a wider Greek itinerary.
 If you have no intention of stopping by Athens then rest assured, you can also find direct flights to Santorini from other parts of Europe and the world.

-From mainland Europe, Olympic Air, Easyjet, and RyanAir all serve routes to Santorini from places like the UK, France, the Netherlands, etc. If you are travelling from the United States, it generally seems to work out cheaper to fly first to Athens.
+From mainland Europe, Olympic Air, Easyjet, and RyanAir all serve routes to Santorini.
+They depart from places like the UK, France, the Netherlands, etc. If you are travelling from the United States, it generally seems to work out cheaper to fly first to Athens.

 Getting from Athens City to Eleftherios Venizelos International

 Getting from Athens city to the airport and vice versa is easy.
 You can either take the X95 bus from the city or the X96 bus from Piraeus.

 Alternatively, hop on board the blue line metro to its final stop.
 Both the X95 bus and the metro depart at frequent intervals from Athens’ Syntagma central square.

 It’s worth keeping in mind that some metro services only run as far as Doukissis Plakentias station.
 At this point, you need to get off the train and wait for the train that continues onwards to the airport.